Parity-conserving Cooper-pair transport and ideal superconducting diode in planar Germanium: Methods

 \subsection{Acknowledgment}

-The authors acknowledge Alexander Brinkmann, Alessandro Crippa, Andrew Higginbotham, Andrea Iorio, Giordano Scappucci and Christian Schonenberger for helpful discussions.
+The authors acknowledge Alexander Brinkmann, Alessandro Crippa, Francesco Giazotto, Andrew Higginbotham, Andrea Iorio, Giordano Scappucci, Christian Schonenberger and Lukas Splitthoff for helpful discussions.
 We thank Marcel Verheijen for the support in the TEM analysis.
 This research and related results were made possible with the support of the NOMIS Foundation.
-It was supported by the Scientific Service Units of ISTA through resources provided by the MIBA Machine Shop and the nanofabrication facility, the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 862046, the HORIZON-RIA 101069515 project and the FWF Projects \#P-32235, \#P-36507 and \#F-8606.
+It was supported by the Scientific Service Units of ISTA through resources provided by the MIBA Machine Shop and the nanofabrication facility, the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 862046, the HORIZON-RIA 101069515 project, the HORIZON-EIC 101115315 project and the FWF Projects \#P-32235, \#P-36507 and \#F-8606.
+For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
 R.S.S. acknowledges Spanish CM “Talento Program” Project No. 2022-T1/IND-24070.
+J.J. acknowledges European Research Council TOCINA 834290.

 {\textbf{Author contribution}}.
 M.V. and T.G. fabricated the transport devices and performed the measurements under the supervision of G.K..
 M.V. did the data analysis under the supervision of G.K..
 L.B. and O.S. fabricated and measured the CPW.
 M.J. and O.S. developed the microwave technology for the Ge/SiGe heterostructures.
 K.A. contributed to the transport measurements and to the device fabrication.
 J.A.S. fabricated the Hall bars.
 T. A. made the Shapiro measurements possible.
 M.V. performed the simulations with input from C.S. and R.S.S..
 S.C., A.B., D.C. and G.I. were responsible for the Ge QW growth, Hall bar measurements and NextNano simulations.
 J.J. and E.B. were responsible for the growth of low temperature Al and TEM data.
 M. L. and J. D. contributed to the interpretation of the experimental results.
 M.V. and G.K. wrote the manuscript with input from all the coauthors.